hoehermann/purple-signald/README.md

 # purple-signald

-A libpurple/Pidgin plugin for [signald](https://git.callpipe.com/finn/signald)
+A libpurple/Pidgin plugin for [signald](https://git.callpipe.com/finn/signald) (signal, formerly textsecure).

 signald is written by Finn Herzfeld.

 I never wrote code for use in Pidgin before.
-EionRobb's purple-discord sources were of great help.
+EionRobb's [purple-discord](https://github.com/EionRobb/purple-discord) sources were of great help.

 Tested on Ubuntu 18.04.